status-im/swarms/ideas/150-gas-abstraction.md

 ### Product Description

-Gas Relay node: Status Destkop extension or an independent node can include messages by making automatic transactions calls to smart contracts to earn tokens being offered as gas price refund.
+Gas Relay node:
+- Status Destkop extension or an independent node can include messages by making automatic transactions calls to smart contracts to earn tokens being offered as gas price refund.
-Fundamental pivot.
+- Configuration for tokens accepted and types of contract willing to interact with.
+Important as fundamental pivot actor.

-Identity Gas Relay adaptor: include terms for accepting ethereum signed messages representing authorization to call by/for Identity owner offering a gas price refund.
+Identity Gas Relay adaptor:
+- include smart contract terms for accepting ethereum signed messages representing authorization to call by/for Identity owner offering a gas price refund for relayer.
+- Identity UI should allow user to choose what token it wants to use as gas price.
-Important for gas abstraction.
+Important for gas abstraction of call.

-SNT Controller Gas Relay adaptor: include terms for accepting ethereum signed messages to IdentityGasRelay facotory and for moving the tokens from there using SNT.
+SNTController Gas Relay adaptor:
+- include smart contract terms for accepting ethereum signed messages to call `IdentityGasRelayFactory` and for moving the tokens from there using SNT controller contract.
-Important for accounts that never held ether, just SNT.

-Identity UX should allow user to choose what token it wants to use as gas price.
+- a "wizard" UI would make the calls to create a Identity and send user SNT to Identity (so it can be used as ether gas).
+Important for opt-in gas abstraction without ever holding ether.

 ### Requirements & Dependancies

-Idea [145-identity](https://github.com/status-im/ideas/pull/145) is important to seamless and safe integration of gas abstraction for any type of call.
+Idea [145-identity](https://github.com/status-im/ideas/pull/145) is important to seamless and safe integration of gas abstraction for any type of call, so identity can become `msg.sender` for other contracts.
-Implemention of [EIP#191](https://github.com/ethereum/EIPs/issues/191) is somewhat important, specially for making signature verification slightly gas cheaper.

 ### Minimum Viable Product